-Family honours ancestor after 100 years
+Family honours soldier after 100 years

 "I thought it was long gone," he said.
 "I hadn't gone looking for it."

-On Saturday afternoon, 25 relatives - three generations of nieces and nephews of 2nd Lt Llewellyn - are gathering, some meeting for the first time, at the church for a rededication ceremony.
+On Saturday afternoon, 25 relatives - three generations of nieces and nephews of 2nd Lt Llewellyn - gathered, some meeting for the first time, at the church for a rededication ceremony.

 Family members from around the world raised £2,000 to pay for the memorial's restoration, with support from the Associated British Ports.